naylafn/tutorial-adpro-7-receiver/README.md

 2. In Java, a static variable can be mutated using a static method because Java has a garbage collector and runtime checks that manage memory safety.
 However, Rust does not allow direct mutation of static variables because Rust enforces memory safety at compile-time, without a garbage collector.

 #### Reflection Subscriber-2

+1. No I have not, because the tutorial didn’t require it.
+The tutorial gave direct steps to run the system, and I was just focused on ensuring it worked as expected.

+2. The Observer Pattern makes it easier to plug in more subscribers, because it is designed to allow dynamic and flexible subscription management.
+But if we add multiple instances of the Main app, it will be more complicated and will cause some possible issues.
+For example, each Main app might send duplicate notifications or miss updates if they don't coordinate.

+3. I have tried to make my own Tests on my Postman collection for another course.
+It is useful for automating response validation and catching errors early.